Yummy Filipino comfort food: Pancit lomi recipe (Lomi batangas)

-Pancit Lomi is yet another variation of the pancit.
+Pancit lomi is yet another variation of the famous pancit.

-However, though we are used to having pancit as a fiesta fare, this pancit lomi recipe is different in that it is usually eaten as a comfort food during the rainy season because of (surprise!) its broth.
+However, though we’re used to having pancit as a fiesta fare, this pancit lomi recipe is different in that it’s usually eaten as comfort food during the rainy season because of (surprise!) its broth.

-Yes, pancit lomi is that one pancit recipe which has thick broth in it brought about by the cornstarch mixed into the recipe.
+Yes, pancit lomi is that one pancit recipe that has thick broth in it, brought about by the cornstarch mixture in the recipe.